ros-hybrid-behaviour-planner/so_data/README.md

 ------------------
 Node enabling to send artificial gradients in the environment.
 Gradients can be specified in the list in method get_gradient(index) and set via the gradient launch file.
 The spreading frequency can be set (ros.Rate()) via the launch file too.

+There are two methods included which are purely for convenience.
+The first one is the `create_gradient(...)` method allowing to create a soMessage by specifying the required parameters and setting defaults for the rest.
+The second method is `get_gradient(index)` which returns a gradient list based on the index position handed over.
+New gradient lists can be added to the currently available set and the method can be used in other files, e.g. in main.py of the swarm_behaviour package to draw the gradients in the turtlesim environment.